Skip to content

 Week-by-Week MVP Timeline

-Here is the 6-week sprint I follow for most Flutter MVPs.
-This timeline assumes a single experienced developer (me) working full-time on the project with a responsive client.
+Here is the 6-week sprint that works for most Flutter MVPs.
+This timeline assumes a single experienced developer working full-time with a product owner who can respond quickly.

 Week 1: Discovery and Scope